 There are many other examples of Social Engineering, most of which don’t involve such sensational content.
 For instance, you might get an email that claims your bank needs you to verify your account information.
-Sometimes they might ask you to click on a link, which will send you to a login page that looks just like the login page that your bank actually uses.
+Sometimes they might ask you to click on a link, which will send you to a login page that looks just like the login page that your bank uses.
 You provide them with the username and password, which they promptly use to steal money from your account.

 Know How They Know What They Know

 Even if you’re careful, detecting scammers can still be tricky.
 For instance, what if they have your personal information?
 If a scammer contacts you claiming to be a “long lost son,” you might be suspicious.
 But what if they know where you go every Memorial Day Weekend?
 What if they know your name, the name of a family member, where you work, and your interests?
 Would that convince you?

 It’s horrifying, but much of that information is available online.
 Many of us are giving away our personal information through social networks like Facebook, Twitter, Tumblr, and Linked In.
 This isn’t necessarily a bad thing–sharing is one of the points of social media, anyway–we should still be conscious of what we’re putting out there.
 One quick Google search and a scammer may know everything they need to know to dupe you.
 But if you know what information you’ve put out there, you’re better equipped to know who’s trying to trick you.